 Methods: In this study, 30 hemodialysis patients (with a mean age of 56 ± 4.02 years) were selected from dialysis treatment centers.
 Patients were divided into two Exercise (15 people) and Control (15 people) groups.
 The exercise group participated in 12 weeks of aerobic exercise (recumbent pedaling) during dialysis, but the control group underwent the usual treatment routine.
 Before and after the end of the exercise period, measured data were collected and statistical analysis was performed using SPSS software.

-Results: between the average ankle-brachial index(P=0.018), dialysis adequacy (P=0.004), health-related quality of life (P=0.000), physical performance (P=0.000), relationships (P=0.000) and sleep quality (P=0.006) of the training and control groups had a significant difference before and after the intervention.
-There was a significant relationship between ankle-brachial index changes and quality of life (P=0.05) and dialysis adequacy and quality of life (P=0.025), but no significant relationship was observed between ankle-brachial index and dialysis adequacy (P=0/920).
+Results: Results: Results show that there was a significant difference in the mean ABI (P=0.018), dialysis adequacy (P=0.004), health-related quality of life (P=0.000), physical performance (P=0.000), relationships (P=0.000) and sleep quality (P=0.006) between the Exercise and Control groups before and after the intervention.
+Also, There was a significant relationship between ABI changes and quality of life (P=0.05) and between dialysis adequacy and quality of life (P=0.025), but no significant relationship was observed between ABI and dialysis adequacy (P=0/920).

 Conclusion: Intradialytic Aerobic exercise has a significant effect on reducing ABI, increasing dialysis adequacy, and the patient's quality of life.
 Therefore, this type of exercise can be used as an important strategy to reduce heart disease and improve the quality of life of hemodialysis patients.